-Advanced Dental Technology – Rowley, MA
+Advanced Dental Services & Technology – Rowley, MA

 Dr. St. Clair believes that most dental problems are preventable.
 However, he also believes, as a restorative dentist, that technology can help provide high quality, efficient, and more conservative treatment.
-Laser cavity detection and digital x-rays have been a part of our practice for over a decade.
+Laser cavity detection and digital x-rays have been a part of our dental office for over a decade.
 CAD/CAM technology, along with digital scanning, has also been incorporated to allow conservative impression-less dental restorations.
 Digital scanning is also used to aid in the fabrication of custom oral appliances to treat sleep apnea and TMJ problems.

 How Dental Technology Makes Our Dentistry Better